PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 ![groovy shell payload](/img/internal_http_jenkins_groovy_injection.png)

-Soon after executing the payload I caught ont he listener and quickly migrated it using the `shell_to_meterpreter` module.
-I now had an open shell as the `www-data` user as well as an open shell into the jenkins container.
+After executing the payload I caught the response on my new listener and migrated it using the `shell_to_meterpreter` module which gave me a second open meterpreter session on the host.

 ```
 msf5 exploit(multi/handler) > [*] Command shell session 3 opened (10.10.253.137:4444 -> 10.10.215.86:57730) at 2020-12-05 06:16:05 +0000